Skip to content

 • Providers/models discovery (best-effort): GET /api/gateway/discovery/providers, GET /api/gateway/discovery/providers/{provider}/models

-The capabilities payload includes package presence (abstractruntime, abstractcore, abstractmemory, abstractvoice, abstractvision), existing gateway helpers (tools, visualflow, media), memory-store readiness, and AbstractCore capability plugin status for voice, audio, vision, and future music.
+The capabilities payload includes package presence (abstractruntime, abstractcore, abstractmemory, abstractvoice, abstractvision), existing gateway helpers (tools, visualflow, media), memory-store readiness, and AbstractCore capability plugin status for voice, audio, vision, and music.

 It also includes a versioned thin-client contract: